yduf/yduf.github.io/_posts/2022-08-19-solve-quadratic.md

 - [Numerically stable method for solving quadratic equations](https://stackoverflow.com/questions/48979861/numerically-stable-method-for-solving-quadratic-equations)
 - [Loss of significance](https://en.wikipedia.org/wiki/Loss_of_significance#Instability_of_the_quadratic_equation) - has a detail explanation for a stable algorithm
 - [Kahan summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) - also known as compensated summation,[1] significantly reduces the numerical error in the total obtained by adding a sequence of finite-precision floating-point numbers, compared to the obvious approach.
 - The [Herbie](http://herbie.uwplse.org/) tool for automatically rearranging floating point expressions to reduce rounding error
+- [Float or double?](http://www.ilikebigbits.com/2017_06_01_float_or_double.html) - If you need a few numbers here and there, just use double and don't think more about it!